Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Multiple Payment Methods

-With many online shoppers shopping for multiple products at the same time, they tend to forget what they have just ordered.
+With many online shoppers shopping for multiple products at the same time, they tend to forget what they’ve added to their carts.
 Displaying the order details like quantity, amount, address, additional charges if any on the payment page helps them quickly review these.
 Besides, a shopper might want to add a few more items, check the total amount they will be spending.
 You may simply verify that everything they ordered is on the list.

 Order Summary Section on the Checkout page